Surviving the Lion’s Den

 Trust in the Lord.
 That is easier said than done when you are tested.

 About thirty plus years ago, I was in my clinical rotations for physical therapy school, and during one of them, I stayed with my aunt and uncle in Birmingham, Alabama.
 They had a large basement complete with a bedroom, living room, and full bathroom, which became my apartment for several weeks.
 It was an excellent arrangement to allow me to save money and enjoy some time with my family there as well.
+After that, I decided to look for a rental home at Canary Wharf apartments; they have the best listing.
+There are some repairs that need to be done before I transfer like the plumbing, whistle noise from toilet, etc. And if you need help with your tankless water heater, then make sure to contact professionals like tankless water heater installation mount vernon wa for expert services.

 After sitting for about half an hour, I heard a strange noise above me.
 It sounded like someone walking around upstairs.
 My mind ran through several scenarios—all of which sent chills up my spine.
 For several minutes I froze in place, listening for any more sounds, but the footsteps had stopped.
 A wave of realization lapped at my subconscious, and a smile spread across my face.